ClearComplaint

 • If you had connections, explain how the disruption affected each leg of the journey.

-United Airlines complaints FAQ
+United Airlines complaint FAQs

 How long should I give United Airlines to respond?